nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 * `DEADLINE` Should be in the following format: `DD-MM-YYYY`.
 Example: `10-10-2024` represents **10th October 2024**

 Examples:
-* `add n/John Dimon p/98765432 e/johnd@gmail.com a/Maxwell Street, #05-01
-t/JP Morgan t/Chief Technology Officer ps/in progress py/pending cs/active d/09-09-2024`
+* `add n/John Dimon p/98765432 e/johnd@gmail.com a/Maxwell Street, #05-01 t/JP Morgan t/Chief Technology Officer ps/in progress py/pending cs/active d/09-09-2024`
-* `add n/Betsy Crowe t/SoftEng Inc. e/betsycrowe@gmail.com a/Wallich Street p/1234567 t/Founder d/11-04-2024`
+* `add n/Betsy Crowe t/SoftEng Inc e/betsycrowe@gmail.com a/Wallich Street p/1234567 t/Founder d/11-04-2024`

 <div markdown="span" class="alert alert-primary">:bulb: **Tip:**

 1. The deadline could be the date you need to submit the project to the client
 2. The deadline could be the date by which you need to follow up with a potential client
 </div>

-### View Client List : `list`

-Displays a list of all clients and their details.

-Format: `list`

 ### Update Client Details : `edit`